jammind/codeplay/README.md

 com.codeplay.cordova.screenshot
 ==================

 The Screenshot plugin allows your cordova application to take screenshots in JPG or PNG, resize or crop them and save them into any folders.
-Perfect for creating thumbnails.
+Perfect for creating thumbnails with optimized file size.

 ##How to Install
 Install it via cordova CLI (Command-Line Installer).